usbong/NotableStories/examples2.md

 ## Bishamon

-Bishamon gains ever more powerful upon defeating Jedah.
+Bishamon gains more power upon defeating Jedah.
 However, a monk, who understands that his power lies in his demonic armor, seals it and frees the soul of the warrior that it had possessed.

 ## Victor